List of heritage sites damaged during the Syrian civil war: Looting

 Security at the Museum of Idlib has also been raised as a concern by the organization Syrian Archaeological Heritage Under Threat.
 The lack of documentation of antiquities in the country has created a severe problem protecting the collections.
 Looting carries a fifteen-year prison sentence in Syria.

 Latest reports indicate a growing black market in the region where antiquities are being traded for weapons by the rebels.
-Time Magazine commented that continued looting will "rob Syria of its best chance for a post-conflict economic boom based on tourism, which, until the conflict started 18 months ago, contributed 12% to the national income."
+Time commented that continued looting will "rob Syria of its best chance for a post-conflict economic boom based on tourism, which, until the conflict started 18 months ago, contributed 12% to the national income".

 Moreover, there were reports about looting and illegal excavations by pro-Turkish militia in Tell Halaf and Cyrrhus.
 Meanwhile, the pro-opposition SOHR has claimed that a pro-Iranian militia had excavated Tar as Sarayim in the eastern Homs Governorate.

 Army or militias occupation

 Damage to ancient sites can be caused due to army occupation by encampments, entrenchment of military vehicles and weapons.
 It can also be caused during movement of materials for construction, souvenirs or even target practice.